EURO CRIME

 • Smith, Alexander McCall author of the Mma Ramotswe series and a second series featuring Isabel Dalhousie.

-• Smith, Dan author of the 'Dry Season' set in Brazil.
+• Smith, Dan author of 'Dry Season' (2010) and 'Dark Horizons' (2011).

 • Smith, Tom Rob author of 'Child 44' and 'The Secret Speech'.